geraveoyomama/sconce/README.md

+# On hold until debian 13 is released with up to date wine.
+Likely polished until SE2 gets multiplayer.

 Welcome to Sconce!

 This repos contents are designed to work in an automated environment of updates, reboots and recovery.
 It is not designed for babysitting.